UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Greens (Nitrogen)Coffee grounds, fruit peels, fresh grass clippingsSupplies essential nitrogen to heat the pile and feed bacteria.

-While spring yard cleanups produce a lot of organic material, not everything belongs in your backyard bin.
-Avoid tossing in meat, dairy, greasy oils, or pet waste, as these items can quickly rot and attract hungry rodents.
-Additionally, keep diseased plants or heavily infested clippings out of your pile.
-Most home compost setups do not get consistently hot enough to kill harmful pathogens, so it is safer to dispose of sick plants with your municipal yard waste.
+While a vigorous spring gardening clean-up produces an abundance of organic material, not everything belongs in your backyard bin.
+Avoid tossing in meat, dairy, greasy oils, or pet waste, as these problematic items quickly rot and attract hungry rodents to your property.
+Additionally, keep diseased plants or heavily insect-infested clippings out of your pile.
+Most home compost setups simply do not get consistently hot enough to kill harmful fungal pathogens or hardy pests, so it is always safer to dispose of sick plants with your municipal yard waste collection.

 A man empties a kitchen caddy into a backyard compost bin, with labels showing composting steps.